Buying Your First Home…

 There are first time home buyer loan programs available that only require $1,000 down.
 Call (303) 222-0027 or e-mail firstname.lastname@example.org for more info and a free list of programs!

-Getting a loan for a first home might be easier than you think!
+Getting a loan for a first home may be easier than you think!

 Here are the basic steps in the process, many of which you can complete before or while you’re looking for properties: